MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ms.reviewer: angieandrews
 ---

-# Use a form processing model in Power Automate
+# Use a document processing model in Power Automate

 1. Sign in to [Power Automate](https://flow.microsoft.com/).